 Local development with Catalyst

-Developing and running applications using the Catalyst APIs requires minimal code changes.
+Developing and running Dapr applications using Catalyst requires minimal code changes.
 The Diagrid CLI provides tooling that enables a quick onboarding and inner-loop development experience.

 This document details how to connect to Catalyst from local applications: